-During the 2014 annexation of Crimea, Russia invested $19M in troll armies to inflate pro-Russian narratives on social media.
+During the 2014 annexation of Crimea, it is believed that Russia used troll armies to inflate pro-Russian narratives on social media.
 Flash forward to 2022, and social media remains an active front in the ongoing conflict between Russia and Ukraine.

 The technology behind these malign influence campaigns uses social media bots, which automate social interactions—for good or ill.
 Monitoring open-source social media data is valuable for understanding bot activity and emerging tactics that can threaten national security interests.

 What exactly are social media bots, how do they impact national security, and how can intelligence analysts separate bots from real people?

 The Office of Cyber and Infrastructure Analysis (OCIA) defines Social Media Bots as:

 “…programs that vary in size depending on their function, capability, and design; and can be used on social media platforms to do various useful and malicious tasks while simulating human behavior.
 These programs use artificial intelligence, big data analytics, and other programs or databases to imitate legitimate users posting content.”

 Social bots essentially automate social media interactions to mimic human activity but perform at a scale not possible for human users.